ky-42/personal-site/README.md

 ## Roadmap

 After almost a year of development, I'm pleased to say that my personal website is essentially complete.
 I've learned a lot in the process, and I'm satisfied with the features I've incorporated.
-Although I had hoped to add the ability to play asteroids in the background of the site, I won't be able to do so anytime soon.
+I do hope to add the ability to play asteroids in the background of the site sometime in the near future but that will be a big task.

 ## Technologies Used